Safe Communities and Justice for All

 In Progress

-Launch a new mobile competency restoration support unit for those awaiting an available bed in our state hospital who would otherwise be detained in jail
+Launch a new mobile competency restoration support unit for those awaiting an available bed in a state hospital who would otherwise be detained in jail

-Adding behavioral health professionals who can quickly treat and support people who are found not competent to stand trial and who would otherwise remain detained in jail while waiting for an available bed in our state hospital.
+Adding behavioral health professionals who can quickly treat and support people who are found not competent to stand trial and who would otherwise remain detained in jail while waiting for an available bed in a state hospital facility.